 7.34.1 Description of application vulnerability

-Many real time systems are characterized by collections of jobs waiting for a start-time for a time-based iteration, or an event for sporadic activities.
+Many real-time systems are characterized by collections of jobs waiting for a start-time for a time-based iteration, or an event for sporadic activities.
 A common mistake in programming such systems is to base the start time of the next iteration upon either a non-monotonic or a non-real time clock, or to base it upon an offset from the start time or completion time of the last iteration.
-In the first case, conversion errors and possible drift of the real time clock can cause the next iteration to be wrongly programmed.
+In the first case, conversion errors and possible drift of the real-time clock can cause the next iteration to be wrongly programmed.
 In the second case, higher priority work may have delayed the actual start or completion of the task in an individual iteration, resulting again in time drift.

 With enough drift, an iterative task will begin missing its deadlines, and will either produce the wrong results, or will fail completely, resulting in arbitrary failures up to catastrophic loss of the enclosing system.

 Many systems have moved to a virtualization approach to fielding systems.
 Sometimes the virtual system is only an OS change, such as running Windows and Linux on the same hardware.
 Sometimes the virtual system is hardware and software.
-Sometimes hardware is dedicated, such as 2 cores from an 8 core system, while in others the virtual system under consideration only executes when needed.
+Sometimes hardware is dedicated, such as 2 cores from an 8-core system, while in others the virtual system under consideration only executes when needed.
 The discussion of virtualization includes the common notions, such as hypervisors, but also include systems as diverse as satisfying ARINC 653[ARINC 653], which uses a time-based partition approach to schedule mixed criticality systems on a single CPU.

 In any case, when a system is virtual, its connection with the real world (i.e. hardware and virtualizer) clocks is indirect.
 Clocks for the virtualized system are updated when the virtualized system resumes, and time may “jump” or may advance much faster than normal until the clocks are synchronized with the real world.
 Similarly, time may run slowly or erratically in an executing virtualized system.
 These behaviours can result in processes being mis-synchronized or missing deadlines if time jumps or progresses too quickly for the task to get its work completed.